MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 - **Data analysis**: Understand and explore your dataset distributions and statistics.

-- **Model overview and fairness assessment**: Evaluate the performance of your model and your model's group fairness issues.
+- **Model overview and fairness assessment**: Evaluate your model's performance and your model's group fairness problems.

 - **Error analysis**: View and understand how errors are distributed in your dataset.